5 Ways to Eat Healthier

-One question that I get all the time is “How do I eat better”?
+One question that I get all the time is “How do I eat healthier”?
 Surprisingly it’s not as difficult as you may think.
 There are a few simple strategies that you can implement…TODAY…to improve your health and wellness.
 Food is a powerful substance that we often take for granted.
-So checkout my Top 5 list and let me know what you think.
+So check out my Top 5 list and let me know what you think.

 This may not seem obvious at first, but the fact of the matter is that if something’s within reach, you’re more likely to eat it.
 Think about that candy bowl at the office.
 If that bowl of pure sugary deliciousness…umm…I mean evil wasn’t there then how many calories (and maybe even cavities) would you save?

 A rule of thumb that I go by is to not keep junk food around.
 Should I get a craving for ice cream, cake, pizza, etc. and I’m willing to get up and leave the house to go and get it, then I allow myself the indulgence.

 2. Read Labels

 It seems like nowadays you have to be a member of the CSI crew to understand the ingredient list on most of your food.
 Just take a look at pretty much any packaged food…go ahead…grab something nearby.
 Do you know what all those ingredients are?
 Heck…can you pronounce all of them?

 Remember the old ice cream commercial (Breyer’s I think) where the little kid tried to read the label of a competing brand and couldn’t?
 Then he read the Breyer’s and it said: milk, cream, sugar.